joshkerr/octopress/source/currentlyusing.markdown

 permalink: /currentlyusing/
 ---

-I'm an Apple fan boy and I love all things Mac, especially their iOS products. Â I'm a music and film buff and I spend a lot of time outside outdoors.
+I'm an Apple fan boy and I love all things Mac, especially their iOS products.
+I'm a music and film buff and I spend a lot of time outside outdoors.
 I'm also an a photography buff with not only an interest in taking the photos, but in collecting the equipment.

 These are the things I use: